nnjeim/world/README.md

 php artisan vendor:publish --tag=world --force
 ```

+#### Customizing database connection

+By default, this package uses the default database connection, but it's possible to customize it
+using the `WORLD_DB_CONNECTION` variable in your `.env` file.

 ### Countries restrictions
 Countries can be restricted while seeding the database either by adding the ISO2 country codes in the `allowed_countries` or `disallowed_countries` array lists.